cisco-en-programmability/ansible-collection-sdwan-deployment/roles/aws_edges/README.md

 - Ansible AWS modules (`amazon.aws` collection) installed.
 - Boto3 and Botocore Python libraries installed on the controlling machine to interact with AWS APIs.
 - AWS CLI configured with the appropriate permissions to create and manage AWS resources.
-- AWS EC2 AMIs for Manager, vBond, and vSmart instances must be available in your AWS account.
+- AWS EC2 AMIs for Manager, Validator, and vSmart instances must be available in your AWS account.

 ## Dependencies